 Every brick and pew of this church edging Memphis’ buzzing entertainment district should inspire hope in visitors.
 The imposing structure was built by—and for—people freed from slavery following the Civil War.
-It continues to be a beacon against racism.
+It continues to be a beacon in the fight against racism.

 In the 1890s, Ida B. Wells turned the basement into a makeshift publishing house, producing one of the first newspapers for an African-American audience.
 Like many churches in the south, it became a meeting place for civil rights leaders and activists during the 1950s and ’60s.

 W.C.
 Handy Home

 W.C.
 Handy died in 1958, just as the civil rights movement was gathering momentum.
 But the musician was blazing trails for Black artists and business people from the early 19th century.